nickgirardo/hakyll-site/site/posts/avhg-thoughts.md

 Note that we set all of the unchanging blitter parameters once in `PREP_DRAW_TILE` (Note: GX and GY are for texturing so they aren't used here).
 For each tile in the tilemap, all we must do is update the x position, update the color, and occasionally update the y position.
 The `nop`s are the exact amount needed to wait for the blitter to finish its operation before starting the next.
 Note that technically less `nop`s are required when we're setting the y position, but this would require more ROM space for very little performance.

-While this provides the largest performance benefit for rendering the tilemaps, it's used throughout the game.
+While this provides the largest performance benefit when rendering the tilemaps, it's used throughout the game.
 Since enemies are already batched, it's easy to render a significant number of enemies at once.
-Enemies which comprise an entity are always the same color and size and generally share either and x or y position.
+Enemies which comprise an entity are always the same color and size and generally share either an x or y position.

 Reducing Redraw